 - Albumex 20 - a concentrated solution of the main blood protein, albumin, present in human plasma.
 Albumex 20 is used in the correction of protein deficiency sometimes associated with kidney and liver diseases.

 - Albumex 4 - a more dilute solution of albumin, Albumex 4 is used in the treatment of shock due to blood loss.
 It is also used in the treatment of shock after a person suffers severe burns.

 - Biostate (Factor VIII Concentrate) - a blood clotting factor used in the treatment of people with bleeding disorders such as Haemophilia A or von Willebrand disease.

-- Prothrombinex HT - prothrombinex is rich in coagulation factors II, IX and X and is used in the management of bleeding conditions such as Haemophilia B or Christmas disease.
+- Prothrombinex HT - prothrombinex is rich in coagulation factors II, IX and X and is used in the management of bleeding due to a deficiency of these proteins.